mdn/content/files/en-us/web/css/css_nesting/index.md

 The **CSS nesting** module introduces the ability to nest one style rule inside another, with the selector of the child rule relative to the selector of the parent rule.

 This helps with the readability, modularity and maintainability of CSS stylesheets.
+It also helps reduce the file size of CSS files reducing the data used by users.

 ### CSS nesting in action